 Do you have a boy who is already in men’s shoe sizes?
-Do you always have a hard time finding him shoes that FIT?
+Do you feel like you always have a hard time finding shoes that fit?

-The last boy’s shoe size is 7 and any shoe size above size 7 is considered men’s shoe sizes.
-I have fitted several young boys that were over a boy shoe size 7 in men’s shoes.
-We are a children’s shoe store, but we still have a selection of men’s shoes for those children who have large feet.
+The last boy’s shoe size is 7 and any shoe size above size 7 is considered men’s shoe sizes, and you will also notice a big price increase.
+I have fitted several young boys that were over a boy shoe size 7 in men’s shoes since even though we are a children’s shoe store, we still have a selection of men’s shoes for those children who have large feet.

 You will notice a big price increase between children’s and men’s shoes, but there is not much we can do about that.
-However, the shoes I will describe in this article are supportive, lightweight, flexible, and breathable but reasonable priced.
+However, the shoes for boys in men’s shoe sizes that I will describe in this article are supportive, lightweight, flexible, and breathable, but reasonably priced.
 Keep in mind that more expensive shoes don’t automatically translate into better shoes for your child’s feet.

-Just so you know, if your boy is over a shoe size 7 and still doesn’t know how to tie his shoes, it gets really difficult to find shoes with velcro closure.
-In those cases, I always recommend parents replacing the pair of shoelaces with a pair of lock laces.
+Just so you know, if your boy is over a shoe size 7 and still doesn’t know how to tie his shoes, it gets really difficult to find shoes with Velcro closure.
+In those cases, I always recommend parents replacing the pair of shoelaces with a pair of lock laces (no-tie lacing system).

 Lock laces are a smart, durable alternative to keeping your children’s shoes tight and they have become extremely popular not only among young children, but also teenagers and adults.
 They are also very easy to use, since the only thing your child will have to do is to press a button and pull to make the lock laces tight and press the button again when they decide to take the shoes off.

-While I can’t get into too much detail about lock laces in this article, you should take a look at a post I wrote where I describe the best type of lock laces for children or adults:
+While I can’t get into too much detail about how lock laces work in this article, you should take a look at a post I wrote where I describe the best type of lock laces for children.
+Go to the link below:

-Please keep in mind that if your child is really active and into sports you should take the time to teach him how to tie his shoes, since he will get more stability and support from shoes that have shoelaces.
+Please keep in mind that if your child is really active and into sports you should take the time to teach him how to tie his shoes, since shoelaces will provide your child with more support and stability than Velcro shoes.

-I want you to remember this: It doesn’t matter how narrow or how wide your kids’ feet are, there is at least one shoe style out there that will fit the shape of their feet perfectly and I will help you find it!
+I want you to remember one thing: It doesn’t matter how narrow or wide your kids’ feet are, there is always at least one shoe style out there that will fit the shape of your kids’ feet perfectly and I will help you find it!

 We will be looking into men’s shoes for your child, but these shoes must provide certain features in order to keep your kids’ feet and legs healthy.
 Some of these features are:

-- Supportive: In order for your child to be able to wear these shoes all day, the shoes must provide enough support to reduce the impact that our kids’ feet take every time they come in contact with the ground.
+- Supportive: In order for your child to be able to wear these shoes all day, the shoes must provide enough support to reduce the impact that your kids’ feet and legs take every time they come in contact with the ground.

-- Lightweight: While we do want our kids’ shoes to be supportive, they must be lightweight at the same time.
-Shoes that are too stiff and heavy will make your kids’ feet and legs tired.
+- Lightweight/Flexible: While we do want your kids’ shoes to be supportive, they must be lightweight and flexible at the same time.
+Shoes that are too stiff and heavy will make your kids’ feet and legs tired easily.

 - Breathable: It’s important for shoes to be breathable in order to prevent the build-up of bacteria inside the shoe and also prevent foot odors.